borgbase/docs.borgbase.com/faq/index.md

 - Avoid excessive archive checking: `borg check` can read all backup segments and confirm their consistency.
 For large repos this can take a long time.
 BorgBase already uses different techniques to avoid bitrot in the storage backend, so `borg check` is not strictly necessary for this purpose.
 In Borgmatic set `checks` to `disabled` in the `consistency` section.
 - If you suspect a slow (certain residential internet connections come with restricted upload speed) or unstable network connection, we can temporarily enable `iperf3` for you server-side.

-## Which storage backend are you using?

-Both regions are currently using hardware RAID-6 backed storage servers.
-This protects against hardware failure and a degree of bit rot.
-For a list of the providers we work with, you can also see our [GDPR page](https://www.borgbase.com/gdpr).

-## I have an existing Borg Backup repo on my own server or with another provider.
-How can I move it to BorgBase?

-We offer free migration services for both, incoming and outgoing transfers.
-Currently this is done manually.
-To start a transfer follow these steps:

-1. For incoming transfers, create an empty repo in your BorgBase account.
-2. Make sure your old repo data is accessible from the internet somehow, e.g. via SSH, FTP or HTTP.
-For SSH we will provide you with a one-time public key to use.
-3. Contact our support and provide the BorgBase repo ID and the login details of the transfer source or target.

 ## My SSH connection breaks after a long backup or prune operation.